Dartmouth

 New to design?

 Start with the Human-Centered Design minor, Dartmouth's most popular minor.
-Six courses, any major, taught by faculty from across the university.
+Six courses, any major, taught by faculty from across Dartmouth.

 Explore the HCD Minor